 Festa Immacolata Concezione: Caltagirone (Catania) 8th December

-The Corteo Storico del Senato Civico dates back to the 16th and 17th centuries and includes a colorful procession in traditional costumes, flag throwing and drumming.
+The Corteo Storico del Senato Civico dates back to the 16th and 17th centuries and includes a procession in traditional costumes, flag throwing and drumming.

 Natale a Longi e Sagra del Suino Nero: Longi (Messina) December 8 – 5th January